 The increased need to allow employees to work from home may be putting stress on your Horizon Desktop infrastructure.
-One quick fix for quickly scaling up the resources available to employees is to add physical desktops to your existing Horizon environment.
-In the past adding physical desktops to Horizon has been a time-consuming task.
+One quick fix for quickly scaling up the resources available to employees is managing your physical desktops with VMware Horizon.
+In the past physical desktop management in Horizon has been a time-consuming task.
 Installing the agent, adding the desktop to a manual pool and then entitling the desktop to the end user all had to be done by hand.

 The Deployment Instructions